Bill Bolling: Kaine administration

-Bolling was inaugurated as lieutenant governor on January 14, 2006 in Williamsburg, Virginia, along with the other Executive Branch officers, including Democratic Governor Tim Kaine and Attorney General Bob McDonnell.
+Bolling was inaugurated as lieutenant governor on January 14, 2006, in Williamsburg, Virginia, along with the other Executive Branch officers, including Democratic Governor Tim Kaine and Attorney General Bob McDonnell.
 Upon his re-election in 2009, Bolling became the first Virginia lieutenant governor since Don Beyer to be elected to two consecutive terms.

 As lieutenant governor, Bolling promoted multiple programs, including his September program focused on encouraging a healthy and active life, his Ending Cervical Cancer in our Lifetime program focused on raising awareness about Cervical Cancer and HPV, and his Helping Virginians Breathe Easier campaign focused on asthma awareness.

-Also as lieutenant governor, Bolling put forth a statewide initiative, "100 Ideas for the Future of Virginia".
-This two-year program focused on reaching out to the public for feedback and ideas through a series of town hall meetings, mailings, and an integrated web site.
-This program focused on promoting feedback from the people of Virginia to develop a long term strategy for addressing issues like education, transportation, public safety, health care, protecting the environment, reforming government, and more.
+Additionally, as lieutenant governor, Bolling proposed a statewide initiative, "100 Ideas for the Future of Virginia."
+This two-year program focused on gathering public feedback and ideas through a series of town hall meetings, mailings, and an integrated website.
+This program focused on promoting feedback from the people of Virginia to develop a long-term strategy for addressing issues like education, transportation, public safety, health care, protecting the environment, reforming government, and more.

 McDonnell administration

-Bolling was one of newly elected Governor McDonnell's first cabinet members, and was appointed as Chief Jobs Creation Officer; overseeing the state’s economic development programs.
+Bolling was one of the newly elected Governor McDonnell's first cabinet members, and was appointed as Chief Jobs Creation Officer, overseeing the state’s economic development programs.
 Regarding creation of the position, McDonnell stated, "I'm going to turn him into the busiest lieutenant governor in the nation."